adplt/face-recognition-deep-learning/README.md

 - For merging multidimension classifications on fully connected layer into one dimension classification.

-## Papper for this project will be publish soon.
+## Paper for this project will be publish soon.